S3-working-group/s3-practical-guide/docs/contract-for-successful-collaboration.md

 - negotiate in several iterations, allowing time to consider implications and propose amendments
 - keep minutes of each meeting to reduce the potential for misconceptions

-## Support The Full Lifecycle Of The Collaboration:
+## Support the Full Lifecycle of the Collaboration

 Any contract can be changed at any time, provided all signatories agree.
 However, it greatly reduces the potential for conflict later if you consider the full lifecycle of the collaboration in the contract: